atakanbuyukoglu/EU4-Siege-Solver/README.md

 # EU4-Siege-Solver
-A Monte Carlo simulation to solve the expected siege time for the EU4 siege mechanic
+A Monte Carlo simulation to solve the expected siege time for the Europa Universalis 4 siege mechanic